Food waste collections

 The service covers all street level properties and most blocks of flats managed by Poplar Harca and Tower Hamlets Community Housing (THCH).

-Where we collect and collection days
+Where and when we collect

 If your household is included in the current service you should have a small silver kitchen caddy and compost liners.
 Depending on where you live you may bring the food waste down to a communal food waste collection bin located on site or have a larger brown caddy collected from your doorstep.
 If food waste is collected from your doorstep please make sure it is out by 7am and is clearly visible to the collection crews.